When thinking about money and your organisation, some of the key questions include:

 - Laws regulating fundraising activities in each State and Territory

 The structure that your organisation chooses can affect its tax status, the duties that it owes to members/supporters, and how it transacts business.

-Having a loosely structured organisation may mean that individuals who represent the interests of the organisation in business dealings may be held personally financially liable for their actions.
-For example, if you intend to raise donations, the money could be considered income in the hands of group members and attract income tax.
+Having an unincorporated loosely structured organisation may mean that individuals who represent the interests of the organisation in business dealings may be held personally financially liable for the group’s actions.
+For example, if you intend to raise donations, the money could be considered income in the hands of group members and may attract personal income tax.

-Alternatively, it could be characterised as income of a non-profit organisation that may or may not attract tax.
+Alternatively, if the group is incorporated, it could be characterised as income of a non-profit organisation that may or may not attract tax.